FatumaA/easy-alt/README.md

 2. Set your HuggingFace API token:
    - Option 1: In VS Code settings, search for "Easy Alt" and enter your token in the "Hf Token" field.
    - Option 2: Set an environment variable named `HF_TOKEN` with your API token.
-3. Open an HTML, JSX, or TSX file containing img tags.
+3. Open an HTML, JSX, or TSX file containing Image tags.
-4. The extension will automatically process the document and generate alt text for images without existing alt attributes.
+4. When in an Image alt tag, press `Ctrl + E` (Windows/Linux) or `Cmd + E` (macOS) to generate alt text.
+5. The generated alt text will show up in a dropdown along with a preview of the image.
+6. Press enter to accept the generated alt text or press escape to cancel.
-5. A status bar item will show when the extension is processing images.
+7. A status bar item will show when the extension is processing images.

 ## Privacy and Security